St Michael's Cave Gibraltar, United Kingdom, Uk

 The famous Rock Apes were said to have come to Gibraltar through this under-sea passage.

 The story also said that the passage emerges at Leonora's Cave which begins inside St. Michael's Cave itself.

-The Main Gallery The Cathedral Cave is now open to visitors and makes a unique auditorium for concerts, ballet and drama.
+The Cathedral Cave is now open to visitors and makes a unique auditorium for concerts, ballet and drama.

 At some period during the history of this cave, part of a stalagmite became to heavy on one side and fell, possibly thousands of years ago.

 It now lies on its side at the far end of the main chamber, cemented through the years by nature to the floor of the cave.